slidenerd/Fpam/README.md

 				<li>If one or more matches are found,
 				<ol>
 					<li>Delete the postId</li>
-					<li>Note the group id where this postId was made</li>
+					<li>Note the group groupId where this postId was made</li>
 					<li>Add this person to the SPAMMERS database</li>
-					<li>Increment the number of spam posts made by this person under that group id</li>
+					<li>Increment the number of spam posts made by this person under that group groupId</li>
 					<li>Increment the counter of each spam word that was a match [analytics]</li>
 					<li>Note the created time of this postId [analytics]</li>
 					<li>Note the updated time of this postId [analytics]</li>